Rathbone Income Fund Institutional Inc

-Mr. Stick transferred to London in August 1998, after Rathbones acquired Neilson Cobbold in 1996, where he became an assistant fund manager for the unit trust business, working alongside Hugh Priestley.
-Carl is a Board Director of Rathbone Unit Trust Management and plays a key role in the development of Rathbones’ investment process and business strategy.
+Mr. Stick transferred to London in August 1998, after Rathbones acquired Neilson Cobbold in 1996.
+Carl became an assistant fund manager for the unit trust business, working alongside Hugh Pristley.
+Carl is a Board Director of Rathbone Unit Trust Management and plays a key role in the development of Rathbones' investment process and business strategy.
 Carl graduated from the University of Southampton in 1991 with a BA Honours degree in English Literature.
 He is also I.I.M.R.-qualified and a Fellow of the Securities Institute.

 Data provided by Morningstar.